When it comes to providing opportunities to people with disabilities, Westchester County is committed to doing everything it can.

 The office maintains an online, comprehensive Disability Resource Guide to provide people with disabilities, their families and caregivers a convenient and accessible means of finding services throughout Westchester County.

 A ParaTransit system is available by reservation for those who cannot use the regular buses.
+Reservations can only be made for those who have been pre-approved to use the service.

 Travel training program